hackertarget/osquery-ebpf-config/README.md

 # osquery ebpf configuartion example

-An example configuration for running osquery on a Linux Server.
+An example configuration for running osquery on a Linux Server using the eBPF event system.

 ## What is eBPF?